Shivendra Singh Dungarpur: Career

 Shivendra Singh Dungarpur started his production house Dungarpur Films in 2001.
 Under this banner, he has directed and produced commercials and documentaries for numerous brands over the years.

 In 2014, he founded Film Heritage Foundation to preserve India's endangered film heritage.
 Film Heritage Foundation is a non-profit organization based in Mumbai which is dedicated to supporting the conservation, preservation and restoration of the moving image and to developing interdisciplinary programs to create awareness about the language of cinema.

-Shivendra Singh Dungarpur is a member of the Board of Trustees of the Jio MAMI Mumbai Film Festival.
+In 2021, Shivendra Singh Dungarpur joined the Board of Trustees of the Mumbai Academy of the Moving Image.
+In 2024, he became the Festival Director of the MAMI Mumbai Film Festival.

-He is a supporting member of the Fondazione Cineteca di Bologna, Italy along with the legendary Pathé film company.
+He is a supporting member of the Fondazione Cineteca di Bologna, Italy, along with the legendary Pathé film company.
 He is a member of the Artistic Committee of the Il Cinema Ritrovato Festival in Bologna and also a member of the Honorary Committee of the Nitrate Picture Show, George Eastman House's Festival of Film Conservation.
-He was a member of the Expert Committee of the National Museum of Indian Cinema.
+Dungarpur was a member of the Expert Committee of the National Museum of Indian Cinema.